Xiao (Lester) Yu, Ph.D.

 Research Manager, Machine Learning & Security

-Xiao (Lester) Yu is a PhD candidate in Computer Science at North Carolina State University since August 2011.
-He is currently advised by Dr. Guoliang Jin.
-Before moving to the U.S., he received an M.S. in Software and Theory from East China Normal University in 2011, advised by Dr. Geguang Pu (Google Scholar), and a B.S. in Software Engineering from the same university in 2008.
+Xiao (Lester) Yu joined Stellar Cyber in 2021 after spending over three years at NEC Laboratories America where he had worked on cybersecurity and machine learning research with a focus of graph and NLP based techniques in cybersecurity.
+Before joining NEC Laboratories America, he received his Ph.D. in Computer Science at North Carolina State University.
+His Ph.D. advisor was Guoliang Jin.
+Before starting his Ph.D. study, he received an M.S. in Software and Theory from East China Normal University in 2011, advised by Geguang Pu, and a B.S. in Software Engineering from the same university in 2008.